 Answer: It is your responsibility to ensure that all employees are trained to your company standards and familiar with your company practices.
 If both you and the individual’s former employer use the same unmodified state model training or one of similar substance (for example, shared training provided by a labor union or employer group), you may consider the employee trained.
 Although you may accept the participation in training, there is risk in doing so.
 However, even if the same training is used, may still wish to train all new employees to your standards.

 Question: How is “interactive” training defined in New York?

 Answer: New York State law requires all sexual harassment training to be interactive.
 It requires some form of employee participation, meaning the training may:

 Question: When determining whether mandate thresholds (e.g., number of employees) have been met, should one look to the direct subsidiary or to the parent company who is employing?
 Must we look at the actual contract entity (entity with which employee has contract) or the entity which has that employee on its payroll?

-Answer: The general rule is to look to what entity is the employing entity for purposes of, for example, payroll in order to determine whether or not the threshold is met.
+Answer: The general rule is to look at what entity is the employing entity for purposes of, for example, payroll in order to determine whether or not the threshold is met.